tfreeborough/Venti/README.md

 # Vent
 Ultra-tiny custom event emitter for Javascript

+**Vent Supports multiple callbacks, you can link unlimited callbacks to a single event**

 To use just add vent through a script tag and start using.
 This is in no way a solution to the majority of situations that you are in, if you are in need of a robust event management system then there are plenty others out there.
 However if you only want to link a few custom events and send data then this is for you.

 ##Linking and Emitting Events##